eobermuhlner/httplogger/README.md

         - JWT.*
         - JWT.PayLoad
         - JWT.Header
-        - Body
+        - Body (not in default)

         "Header.*" will match all headers.
         Alternatively list the explicit headers (e.g. "Header.Accept").

+        The body can be very large and is therefore not part of the "*" group.
-        The default will log everything.
+        To log all keys and the body you need to specify -log '*,body' The default will log everything except the body.
+         (default "*")
   -port int
         Server port to listen. (default 8080) -response string